-Invergordon may be used by DOSMU for deep berthing and pile storage during construction.
-The port would service cable laying and trenching vessels, HLV, tugs and barges, other support work boats and a PSV.
+Invergordon was used by DOSMU for deep berthing and pile storage during construction.
+The port serviced cable laying and trenching vessels, HLV, tugs and barges, other support work boats and a PSV.

 It is anticipated that Invergordon port may accommodate the following activities during the construction period: